Steven Peebles: PRCA

 After the rodeo ended, Peebles' traveling partner, fellow bareback rider Brian Bain, insisted that Peebles go to the hospital.
 The two argued; Peebles was convinced his broken ribs could wait until they arrived in Billings, Montana, 100 mi away.
 He did not want his friend would miss his flight and be unable to compete in a rodeo the following day.
 Bain drove directly to the hospital, saving Peebles' life.
 Doctors in Livingston diagnosed the nicked artery and promptly put Peebles in an ambulance to Bozeman, Montana, which had a larger hospital with more specialized doctors.
 They were unsure that Peebles would survive the ambulance ride.
 A doctor in Bozeman was able to repair the injury, later telling Peebles it was a miracle that he had survived.
 Peebles spent nine of the next 14 days in the hospital.

 Doctors urged Peebles to allow three months to heal before getting on another bucking horse.
 Six weeks after the injury, however, Peebles had slipped to number 22 in the rankings, which put his chances of qualifying for the December NFR in jeopardy.
 Over the protests of his family, Peebles returned to competition.
-He placed second in his first rodeo post-injury, scoring 85 points at the Omak Stampede Rodeo.
+He placed second in his first rodeo post-injury, scoring 85 points at the Omak Stampede rodeo.
 He rode in five rodeos per week to try to earn enough money to regain his place in the standings.
 Peebles said that during this time, "I was weak and I could barely breathe[....]
 There were a few rides where I was about to faint, and I'd have guys helping me get all my stuff off when I got off.
 But I just kept fighting through it, because I wanted to make national finals."
 By September, Peebles was once again ranked in the top 15.

-At the 2015 NFR, his seventh time to compete for the title, Peebles won or tied for first in three of the first four rounds, moving him from 14th in the standings to 2nd, behind Feild.
+At the 2015 NFR, his seventh consecutive time to compete for the title, Peebles won or tied for first in three of the first four rounds, moving him from 14th in the standings to 2nd, behind Feild.
 At the end of nine rounds, Peebles held the lead in the average standings but trailed Feild in earnings.
 The winner was decided in the tenth and final round.
 Peebles tied for first in that round, earning an 83.5 on Good Time Charlie.
 Feild earned only 77 points, finishing out of the money.
 This was enough for Peebles to win both the world championship and the aggregate, breaking Feild's string of consecutive championships.
 Peebles earned a total of $234,054 at the NFR, the most of any contestant.
+This was also the final time Peebles qualified for the NFR.